 Physical Therapist Assistant FAQs

-I have a bachelor's degree in psychology.
-I will graduate from a university in December 2018.
+I currently have or will have a bachelor’s degree within the next year.
 Am I still able to apply to this program?

 In regards to your bachelor's degree, one of the new requirements to qualify for the selective admissions is a minimum of a 3.0 GPA.
 No higher points will be awarded for higher GPA's.
 If you apply with less than a 3.0 by end of Fall term in the year that you intend to apply, 0/15 points will be applied to your overall score.

 The average GPA's over the years have been in the 3.7 - 3.8 range for sciences, and 3.4 - 3.7 for overall weighted GPA.
 (This is considering your BA work, if you use any courses for transfer credit.)

 See PTA Outcomes.

 Since I have a bachelor's degree, do I need to take the prerequisite courses for this program or will my courses count?